st0012/SafeFinder/README.md

 null_object.content # nil
 ```

-### Custom Attribute & Method
+### Custom Attributes and Methods

-And you can custom Null Object's attribute or method using DSL:
+And you can customize the Null Object's attributes or methods using a DSL:

 ```ruby
 class Post < ActiveRecord::Base